rairprotocol/dev-dapp-season1/Season 1 Tasks/6. EVM Deploy/README.md

 ### 2. CoinmarketCap API key
 Register on [CoinMarketCap](https://coinmarketcap.com/) to get an API key.
 You'll need this for your .env configuration.
 ### 3. Alchemy RPC Node
 If you did the last task you'll already have your free RPC node.
 If you have not done the last task, see the previous documentation [5.
 Modify Dapp](https://github.com/rairprotocol/dev-dapp-season1/blob/main/Season%201%20Tasks/5.%20Modify%20Dapp/README.md) for instructions on how to get your RPC node set up.
+Note, your alchemy node has a different address for both Mainnet and Testnet.
+You'll find both in your dashboard.
 ### 4. Metamask
 If you did the last task you'll already have Metamask.
 If you have not done the last task, see the previous documentation [5.
 Modify Dapp](https://github.com/rairprotocol/dev-dapp-season1/blob/main/Season%201%20Tasks/5.%20Modify%20Dapp/README.md) for instructions on how to get your wallet.
 ### 5. Sepolia ETH